PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My, you are very strong," she exclaimed, accidentally telling the truth.

-She guided him along Robrecht's streets until they were walking along the nicest part of the river.
-She talked with him gently and gave him the gift of listening well and laughing often at his awkward stories.
-In no time at all, he was completely comfortable with the radiant creature on his arm.
+She guided him along Robrecht's streets until they were walking beside the nicest part of the river.
+The great keep loomed off to their right and almost managed, in the afternoon light, to look regal.
+Sabriella, talked with him gently and gave him the gift of listening well and laughing often at his awkward stories.
+In no time at all, Relan was completely at ease with the radiant creature on his arm.

 "Oh, but you must be famished!" she said, and dragged him into a small pot shop.
-The owner's greeted her warmly and they were soon seated.
-To her great delight had three bowls of stew.
-Best of all, the owners wouldn't take payment.
+The owner greeted her warmly and they were soon seated.
+To her great delight he had three bowls of stew.
+Best of all, the owner wouldn't take payment.
 Which was good, because Relan was completely broke.

 They went back out in the street and walked for a time that felt to Relan like both and instant and an eternity.
-As the sun cast longer and longer shadows through the narrow streets and alleys, they heard the tolling of the temple bell.
+The sun cast longer and longer shadows through the narrow streets and alleys, until finally they heard the tolling of the temple bell.

 "But I must return," Sabrellia exclaimed, "I had not noticed the hours passing so quickly in you presence.
 I have only been granted parole for the day and the streets are not safe for such as I after dark."

 "I will walk you to the temple and keep you safe," Relan said with all the sincerity there was in the world.

 "You must not!
 I cannot be seen with you.
 And you cannot be seen with me.
-I know to one so hardened to *adventure* the hardship of a dungeon and the Temple's Questioner means nothing, but I am a much frailer creature."
+I know to one so experienced in *adventure* the hardship of a dungeon and the Temple's Questioner means nothing, but I am a much frailer creature."

 "But, I don't think,"